nathanpruitt/nathanpruitt/README.md

 -->
 <!-- Example Profile README.md text -->

-- :telescope: I’m working as a Cybersecurity Analyst and learning automation and scripting.
+- :telescope: I’m working as a Cybersecurity Consultant and learning automation and scripting.

 - :seedling: I'm currently learning Ansible ⚙️ and Python 🐍